First low FODMAP–Mediterranean diet comparison reveals clear winner

 Low-FODMAP is an elimination diet, with FODMAP standing for fermentable, oligo-, di-, monosaccharides and polyols.

 “The low-FODMAP diet targets specific fermentable carbohydrates known to trigger IBS symptoms, directly addressing underlying gut fermentation and gas production.
-Conversely, the Mediterranean diet emphasizes a more diverse intake of plant-based foods, which can promote gut health, better compliance, less restriction and may improve overall gastrointestinal function and inflammation,” explained Susan S. Kais, MD, board-certified gastroenterologist and assistant professor at the University of Cincinnati College of Medicine.
+Conversely, the Mediterranean diet emphasizes a more varied intake of plant-based foods, which can promote gut health, better compliance, less restriction and may improve overall gastrointestinal function and inflammation,” explained Susan S. Kais, MD, board-certified gastroenterologist and assistant professor at the University of Cincinnati College of Medicine.
 Kais was not involved in the study.

 However, she said, “The study’s respective methodology, including meal provision to enhance compliance and detailed clinical outcome tracking, truly strengthens the reliability of its findings."